-Figure 3.3: Oscilloscope trace illustrating input bounce.
+Figure 3.4: Oscilloscope trace illustrating input bounce.

-The figure can be interpreted by understanding that the waveform shown is a plot of voltage vs. time, where the pushbutton was depressed at the time shown in the center of the figure.
-The vertical scale is 2 V/div, with 0 V shown by the marker with a "1" (indicating channel 1) on the left edge.
-Note that the initial signal voltage is therefore 5 V at the beginning of the waveform.
-The horizontal scale is 200 $\mu$ s/div, which implies that the change in the signal voltage starts approximately 1 ms from the beginning of the waveform.
+The horizontal scale is 200 μ s/div, which implies that the change in the signal voltage starts approximately 1 ms from the beginning of the waveform.
 This is the time that the pushbutton was pressed.
 The result of pressing the pushbutton is that the signal makes several rapid changes between 5 V and 0 V, eventually settling at 0 V.

-The reason this signal "bouncing" occurs is that the physical switch has mechanical contacts that, when pressed, come together, bounce apart, and then come together again, multiple times.
-The physical bouncing occurs at time scales of 10s of $\mu$ s, while we are observing the signal over several hundred $\mu$ s (almost 2 ms).
-Compare this to the time scale of the microcontroller, which executes multiple instructions every $\mu$ s (approximately 16 instructions per $\mu$ s if the processor's clock speed is 16 MHz).
+The reason this signal "bouncing" occurs is due to the physical properties of the switch itself.
+The switch contacts are mechanical, and when pressed together they bounce (i.e., contact is made, broken, and made again).
+This can happen multiple times.
+The physical bouncing occurs at time scales of 10s of μ s, while we are observing the signal over several hundred μ s (almost 2 ms).
+Compare this to the time scale of the microcontroller, which executes multiple instructions every μ s (approximately 16 instructions per μ s if the processor's clock speed is 16 MHz).

-Now consider what happens in the sketch shown in Figure 3.2.
+Now consider what happens in the sketch shown in Figure 3.3.
 If the microcontroller loops fast enough, the output LED might flash on and off several times before it settles to its final value (the same as the input).
 However, this happens fast enough that we will never perceive it.
 We will only see the output LED go on (or go off), we won't see it flash on and off several times as it transitions.